[Moderate revision–posted 1/19/34 (replaces 10/20/22 edition)]

 (1) Comprehensive Partnership Agreements are to be used for TTU relationships with international institutions that fall outside the categories described above, or for relationships that include combinations of characteristics of the above types of agreements.

-(a) Note: Establishing a Comprehensive Partnership Agreement requires close collaboration among the initiating office, OIA, the Graduate School, the SACSCOC Liaison, and the Office for the Vice President for Research (OVPR), depending on the nature of the partnership.
+(a) Note: Establishing a Comprehensive Partnership Agreement requires close collaboration among the initiating office, International Affairs, the Graduate School, the SACSCOC Liaison, and the Office for the Vice President for Research & Innovation (OVPR&I), depending on the nature of the partnership.

 (2) Signature authority